Server-WX/Android_Resize_Tool/README.md

 ## Update log

-- official release, Added "Only For Diameter"
+- v1.1 official release, Added "Only For Diameter"
-- Added "Only For Size"
+- v1.5 Added "Only For Size"<br>Added follow system language